pyeventsourcing/eventsourcing/docs/topics/domain.rst

 value object class will be encoded with the new version of the transcoding.

-In order to support forward compatibility as well as backward compatibility, so that consumers designed for old versions can still read new versions, it is advisable to restrict changes to existing types to be augmentive only, so that existing attributes are unchanged.
+In order to support forward compatibility as well as backward compatibility, so that consumers designed for old versions will not be broken by modifications, it is advisable to restrict changes to existing types to be augmentive only, so that existing attributes are unchanged.
 If existing aspects need to be changed, for example by renaming or removing an attribute of an event, then it is advisable to define a new type.
+This approach depends on consumers overlooking or ignoring new attribute and new types, but they may effectively be broken anyway by such changes if they no longer see any data.

+Including model changes in the domain events may help to inform consumers of changes to the model schema, and would allow the domain model itself to be validated, so that classes are marked with new versions if the attributes have changed.
+This may be addressed by a future version of this library.
+Considering model code changes as a sequence of immutable events brings the state of the domain model code itself into the same form of event-oriented consideration as the consideration of the state an application as a sequence of events.

 Classes
 =======